-I shipped all the supporting analytics pages in less than a year.
-The platform has various key App analytics pages, including Downloads, Usage, Purchases, Conversions, In-app Purchases, Financials, App Quality, and In-App Advertising.
-The data needed to show analysis/insights on a much more granular level, including source path tracking, store listing pages, Store spotlight pages, and Social references, while aggregating the data from top locales.
+Analytics Key Pages – I was responsible for designing and architecting the entire end-to-end analytics pages.
+Key metrics pages include Downloads, Usage, Purchases, Conversions, In-app Purchases, Financials, App Quality, and In-App Advertising.
+The data provides detailed analysis and insights, including source path tracking, store listing pages, Store spotlight pages, and Social references, while aggregating data from top locales.

 MICROSOFTS DIGITAL TRANSFORMATION